intrxx/Enhanced-Input-Ability-Activation/README.md

 ## Gameplay Tags

-[Gameplay Tags](https://docs.unrealengine.com/4.26/en-US/ProgrammingAndScripting/Tags/) are hierarchical labels in the form of Parent.Child.Grandchild... that are registered with a Tags Manager.
-Gameplay Tags must be defined ahead of time in the DefaultGameplayTags.ini.
-UE5 Editor provides an interface in project settings to let developers manage GameplayTags without needing to manually edit the DefaultGameplayTags.ini.
+[Gameplay Tags](https://docs.unrealengine.com/4.26/en-US/ProgrammingAndScripting/Tags/) are hierarchical labels in the form of `Parent.Child.Grandchild...` that are registered with a Tags Manager.
+Gameplay Tags must be defined ahead of time in the `DefaultGameplayTags.ini`.
+UE5 Editor provides an interface in project settings to let developers manage GameplayTags without needing to manually edit the `DefaultGameplayTags.ini`.

 ![Gameplay Tags Editor in Project Settings](https://github.com/intrxx/Enhanced-Input-Ability-Activation/blob/main/Images/GameplayTagsEditor.png)